 So the leaf swam away with her farther and farther, till it brought her to other lands.
 A graceful little white butterfly constantly fluttered round her and at last alighted on the leaf.
 The little maiden pleased him, and she was glad of it, for now the toad could not possibly reach her, and the country through which she sailed was beautiful, and the sun shone upon the water till it glittered like liquid gold.
 She took off her girdle and tied one end of it round the butterfly, fastening the other end of the ribbon to the leaf, which now glided on much faster than before, taking Thumbelina with it as she stood.

-Oh, how frightened Thumbelina felt when the cockchafer flew with her to the tree!
+Oh, how frightened Thumbelina felt when the beetle flew with her to the tree!
 But especially was she sorry for the beautiful white butterfly which she had fastened to the leaf, for if he could not free himself he would die of hunger.
-But the cockchafer did not trouble himself at all about the matter.
-He seated himself by her side, on a large green leaf, gave her some honey from the flowers to eat, and told her she was very pretty, though not in the least like a cockchafer.
+But the beetle did not trouble himself about the matter.
+He seated himself by her side, on a large green leaf, gave her some honey from the flowers to eat, and told her she was very pretty, though not in the least like a beetle.

-After a time all the cockchafers who lived in the tree came to pay Thumbelina a visit.
-They stared at her, and then the young lady cockchafers turned up their feelers and said, “She has only two legs! how ugly that looks.”
+After a time all the beetles who lived in the tree came to pay Thumbelina a visit.
+They stared at her, and then the young lady beetles turned up their feelers and said, “She has only two legs! how ugly that looks.”
 “She has no feelers,” said another.
 “Her waist is quite slim.
 Pooh! she is like a human being.”

-“Oh, she is ugly,” said all the lady cockchafers.
-The cockchafer who had run away with her believed all the others when they said she was ugly.
+“Oh, she is ugly,” said all the lady beetles.
+The beetle who had run away with her believed the others when they said she was ugly.
 He would have nothing more to say to her, and told her she might go where she liked.
-Then he flew down with her from the tree and placed her on a daisy, and she wept at the thought that she was so ugly that even the cockchafers would have nothing to say to her.
+Then he flew down with her from the tree and placed her on a daisy, and she wept at the thought that she was so ugly that even the beetles would have nothing to say to her.
 And all the while she was really the loveliest creature that one could imagine, and as tender and delicate as a beautiful rose leaf.

 During the whole summer poor little Thumbelina lived quite alone in the wide forest.
 She wove herself a bed with blades of grass and hung it up under a broad leaf, to protect herself from the rain.
 She sucked the honey from the flowers for food and drank the dew from their leaves every morning.